Blog

 Trying to make neurodivergent or sensitive children behave like everyone else

 isn’t inclusion.
+It’s erasure.

 We end up teaching kids to distrust their own way of sensing the world.